TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-generic.md

 ## Recommended Steps

-Details about the cause of the termination are written to system event logs and possibly other files.
-To investigate further, the following table provides some links that might be helpful:<br>
+To investigate causes of the crash, the following table provides some links that might be helpful:<br>

 | Guest OS | Troubleshooting links |
 | --- | --- |